-A. The use of statistics by the Employer for the purpose of rating critical job elements will be in accordance with 26 CFR Part 801.
-The provisions of 26 CFR Part 801 may be found in Appendix I to this Agreement and were placed there for informational purposes only.

-- B. The Employer has determined that it will not use records of tax enforcement results to evaluate employees or to impose or suggest production quotas or goals on employees.
+- A. The use of statistics by the Employer for the purpose of rating critical job elements will be in accordance with 26 C.F.R. § 801.The provisions of 26 C.F.R. § 801 may be found in Appendix I to this Agreement and were placed there for informational purposes only. - B. The Employer has determined that it will not use records of tax enforcement results to evaluate employees or to impose or suggest production quotas or goals on employees.
 Rather, employees will be evaluated according to their CJEs and standards or such other performance criteria as may be established for their positions.
-Employees who are responsible for exercising judgment with respect to tax enforcement results in cases concerning one or more taxpayers may be evaluated on work done on such cases only in the context of their CJEs and standards. - C. The Employer has determined that performance measures based in whole or in part on quantity measures will not be used to evaluate the performance of any employee who is responsible for exercising judgment with respect to tax enforcement results. - D. The Employer and the Union recognize that the Employer has embarked upon a program of automation that will have an as yet undetermined impact on the evaluation of individual employee performance.
-In recognition of this fact, the Employer will bargain the impact and implementation of any new automated system at the national level affecting employee performance appraisals during the life of this Agreement.
+Employees who are responsible for exercising judgment with respect to tax enforcement results in cases concerning one or more taxpayers may be evaluated on work done on such cases only in the context of their CJEs and standards.

+C. The Employer has determined that performance measures based in whole or in part on quantity measures will not be used to evaluate the performance of any employee who is responsible for exercising judgment with respect to tax enforcement results.